-A, CA in a level 2 Science course or A, B or above in Year 10 Science, English and Mathematics.
+Recommended for students who have achieved a CA in a Level 2 Science course or a B or above in Year 10 Science, English and Mathematics.

-Environmental Science is designed for students who have an interest in the natural environment, science and its applications to environmental management.
+Environmental Science 3 is designed for students who have an interest in the natural environment, science and its applications to environmental management.
 In studying Environmental Science, students develop their investigative, analytical and communication skills, and apply these to their understanding of environmental issues in order to engage in public debate, solve problems and make evidence-based decisions about contemporary environmental issues in society.

-- Ecological processes - Changes to eco systems, locally and globally - How humans depend and impact one co systems - Principles for the ecologically sustainable management of the environment.
+- Ecological processes - Changes to ecosystems, locally and globally - How humans depend and impact on ecosystems - Principles for the ecologically sustainable management of the environment.